-Day 10: Depart Chengdu - Shanghai
+Day 9: Depart Chengdu - Shanghai

 Check-out after breakfast, and transfer to Chengdu airport to board your 2-hour and 45-minute flight to Shanghai.
-On arrival into Shanghai, you will be met by an English-speaking assistant and transfer to your hotel.

-Later, admire the magnificent colonial architecture along the Huangpu River with a stroll along the Bund followed by a cruise on the mighty Huangpu River for stunning views of the Shanghai skyline.
+On arrival into Shanghai, you will be met by an English-speaking assistant and transferred to your hotel.
+Later, admire the magnificent colonial architecture along the Huangpu River with a stroll along the Bund.
+Finish with a cruise on the mighty Huangpu River for stunning views of the Shanghai skyline.